by Matt Slick

-Jesus said, "I am the way, and the truth, and the life; no one comes to the Father, but through Me," (John 14:6).
+Jesus is the central figure of Christianity.
+He said, "I am the way, and the truth, and the life; no one comes to the Father, but through Me," (John 14:6).
 Also, Jesus claimed to be God in flesh.
 If you compare what God said to Moses in Exodus 3:14 ("And God said to Moses, “I AM WHO I AM”) with what Jesus said in John 8:58 (Jesus said to them, “Truly, truly, I say to you, before Abraham was born, I am,"), then you quickly see that Jesus was claiming to be God.
 In fact, others testified that He was divine as well:

 - John 20:28, "Thomas answered and said to Him, 'My Lord and my God!'"

 - Col. 2:9, "For in Him all the fullness of Deity dwells in bodily form."